 Pork tenderloin is wonderful when cooked properly.
-Follow our steps below to achieve your perfect tenderloin.
+Follow our steps as we answer the question: how long to cook pork loin on grill per pound.
+Our steps will help you achieve your perfect tenderloin.
 And although pork loin and pork tenderloin sound the same they really are very different.
 The two loins are different because of the location in which the two sections are derived.
 The pork loin which is sometimes called "the pork loin roast" is a larger section of the loin segment of the animal which is most often roasted.
 It usually comes in two forms either "bone in" in which the loin ribs are left attached, or the more commonly know "boneless" which you may have seen tied with butcher's string to prevent the loin from falling apart during cooking.
 This is most commonly the section in which pork rinds are cut and cooked.
 As for the tenderloin this section of meat comes primarily from the major muscle section along the central spine of the animal.
 This is undoubtedly the most tender portion of the animal because this section is used for posture and not for the high task of movement.

 Pork loin is lean and succulent and lives up to its name.
 It is a versatile meat that can be marinated, rubbed, smoked, baked or cooked in just about any other way you can determine.
 Because the meat is so lean the real issues toward cooking the meat revolve around cooking times and just how long one should actually cook the meat.
 In this case Knowledge is Power especially for cooking or roasting.
 Some of the most basic and best meals I've had involve a pork loin and pork tenderloin that has been generously seasoned using simple spices like Kosher Salt and Pepper then roasted to just the right temperature.
 It makes my mouth water just thinking about it.